jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

     touch makePythonTdd.sh

-* and open the file in the Integrated Development Environment (IDE), then copy each command I need to set up a Test Driven Environment
+* and open the file in the Integrated Development Environment (IDE), then copy each command I need to make a Test Driven Development Environment

   .. code-block:: ruby